-- Bills are how a law is made.
-They have to be written and sponsored by someone, and then have to pass both houses after full debate and public hearing before they can be sent to the governor for his signature. - A resolution is an original main motion that, because of its importance, length, or complexity, is submitted in writing.
+- Bills are how laws are made.
+They must be written and sponsored by someone, and then have to pass both houses after full debate and public hearing before they can be sent to the governor for his signature. - A resolution is an original main motion that, because of its importance, length, or complexity, is submitted in writing.
 Resolutions seek to address problems, situations, or concerns that affect children and youth and require action for a solution.